TDarkShadow/iheartnewvegas/main.md

 Additional files to install:
 - [**Mormon Fort Region Fix**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Mormon%20Fort%20Region%20Fix.7z)
   Add-on that fixes an issue where the Lucky 38 would disappear from the Old Mormon Fort worldspace.
-Mod by **Nehred**.

 [**Lucky 38 Lights Redone**](https://www.nexusmods.com/newvegas/mods/73273)
 Modifies the Lucky 38 lights before and after they have been turned on during the Mr. House/Yes Man questlines.